baoqger/chrisbao/source/_posts/understand-http1-1-client-golang.md

 }
 ```

-It handles cookies for request, then call the private method `send` with there parameters.
+It handles cookies for the request, then calls the private method `send` with three parameters.

 We already talked about the first parameter above.
 Let's take a look at the second parameter `c.transport()` as follows: